 - 1. Identify primary source articles that address the association that you have decided to examine - 2.
-Download relevant references into an EndNote library - 3.
-Retrieve and read the articles that seem to test the association most directly - 4.
+Download relevant articles. - 3.
+Read the articles that seem to test the association most directly. - 4.
 Identify replicated and equivocal findings in order to generate a more focused question that may add to the literature.
 Give special attention to the "future research" sections of the articles that you read - 5.
 Based on the literature, select additional questions/items/ variables that may help you to understand the association of interest.
 In doing so, further refine your research question.
-Add relevant documentation to your codebook.
+Add relevant documentation (i.e. code book pages) to your personal codebook.

 Given the association that I have decided to examine, I use such keywords as nicotine dependence, tobacco dependence, and smoking.
 After reading through several titles and abstracts, I notice that there has been relatively little attention in the research literature to the association between smoking exposure and nicotine dependence.
 I expand a bit to include other substance use that provides relevant background as well.
-Caraballo, R. S., Novak, S. P., & Asman, K. (2009).
-Linking quantity and frequency profiles of cigarette smoking to the presence of nicotine dependence symptoms among adolescent smokers: Findings from the 2004 National Youth Tobacco Survey.
-Nicotine & Tobacco Research, 11(1), 49-57.